Skip to Content

 This condition is where the crown of the plant (the center of the plant where new leaves grow out of) starts to rot.

-Once this occurs, your plant is a goner and you should throw it away.
+Once this occurs, your plant is probably a goner and you should throw it away.
 What causes crown rot?

 If water sits in the crown of the plant for a long time, it can cause crown rot and it will essentially kill the entire plant.
 In order to avoid this, when you water your orchid, make sure that you remove any water sitting in the crown of the plant.